yudharisandy/LudoGame/README.md

     - No need to choose Totem if there is no totem OnPlay (dice != 6)
     - Got number six: the same player holds
     - Collision rule: Send enemy's totem back to the home position.
     - Specific path/route of play for each player/totem.
+    - Method to choose the winner and stop the game.

 ## Next Plan
-- Method to choose the winner and stop the game.
+- Library: When a totem reach the final cell -> the same player holds.
-- GUI Bug: GUI for handling the collision rule update.
+- GUI: GUI for handling the collision rule update.
     - GUI Bug: A kicked Totem doesn't automatically go back to Home when it is choosen to move in the next turn.

 ## Board Coordinate Scheme